AP source: Chiefs send Hill to Dolphins for draft picks

 It has been a wild NFL offseason when it comes to big names, even though the new league year is just 1 week old.

 The Seahawks traded Russell Wilson to the Broncos, Deshaun Watson ended up in Cleveland, the Falcons sent Matt Ryan to the Colts and Carson Wentz landed with the Commanders — and that’s just quarterbacks.
-Adams landed with the Raiders while fellow wide receiver Amari Cooper went from Dallas to Cleveland, and top-tier pass rushers Khalil Mack (Chargers) and Yannick Ngakoue (Colts) also have landed with new teams.
+Adams and Kirk found new homes along with fellow wide receiver Amari Cooper, who went from Dallas to Cleveland.
+And top-tier pass rushers Khalil Mack (Chargers) and Yannick Ngakoue (Colts) also have landed with new teams.

+Hill was a controversial pick by the Chiefs in the fifth round of the 2015 draft, a year after he was accused of punching his girlfriend and kicked off the team at Oklahoma State.
+Then, three years ago, prosecutors in suburban Kansas City declined to charge Hill after an alleged domestic violence incident involving his fiancé and their 3-year-old child.

 Hill helped the Chiefs win back-to-back AFC titles and their first Super Bowl in 50 years after the 2019 season.
 He also helped them get back to the conference championship game in January before losing to the Bengals, capping arguably the best year of his career: He had a club-record 111 catches for 1,239 yards and nine touchdowns.